FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions-new.md

 <img src="images/hpa-watch__increased-RS.jpg"/> <br>

 >📷 Take a screenshot of your Autoscaler details and save it as a .jpg or .png with the filename `hpa2.png`.
-You will be prompted to upload the screenshot in the Peer Assignement.
+You will be prompted to upload the screenshot in the Peer Assignment.

 5. Run the below command to observe the details of the horizontal pod autoscaler: